jrheard/akaptur.github.com/source/_posts/2013-10-31-python-puzzle-solutions.markdown

 [Alex](https://twitter.com/alex_gaynor) suggests using `sys._getframe(0)`.
 I might quibble that `sys._getframe` constitutes introspection, but Alex is on to something.
 He notices that each line of code executed in the interpreter gets its own frame.  (_foreshadowing_)

 Alex gets full credit because I just discovered that the behavior underlying the original puzzle works in CPython, but is different in PyPy.
 Sorry, Alex!

+_Edit: Never mind - there is a simpler solution in PyPy.
+See below._

 ``` python
 >>> a = sys._getframe(0)